hyperknot/open-protector-standard/questions.md

 # Questions

-### Isn't measuring jerk complicated and expensive?

-No, it's not.
-We can do it using the existing drop test equipment.
-We can simply calculate it from the drop test CSV files via software tools.

-As a first step, we need to filter the acceleration data.
-I believe this is unrelated to measuring jerk; this step would be required for calculating any composite measures, like DRI.
-Even simple "max G" tests could be affected by noise and should be using filtered data.

-The acceleration filter I proposed is the well-known and extremely well-researched "CFC" filter, used for filtering crash test acceleration sensors - exactly what we need.
-Case in point, EAPR was using this filter in their harness drop tests 18 (?) years ago.
-It is defined both in the ISO 6487 and [SAE J211/1](https://law.resource.org/pub/us/cfr/ibr/005/sae.j211-1.1995.pdf) standards.

-The only value we need to agree on here is the window size or CFC class.
-I propose CFC 75, based on the CSV samples Fred shared.
-We can look at more CSV files and settle on a value that filters the noise while keeping the signal.

-A bigger problem is self-resonance / ringing of badly attached sensors on the drop test equipment.
-But this part needs to be fixed anyway, as it can invalidate all kinds of tests, not just jerk measurements.
-This shows up as resonance / waves with a constant period on the drop test graphs.

-Having an open document for troubleshooting sensor attachment issues would be beneficial for everyone.

-Once we have the sensor attachments fixed and the CFC filter applied, getting jerk from acceleration is actually quite simple.
-I propose calculating the derivative using the Savitzky - Golay filter as it results in smooth values.
-The only parameter we need to agree on here is again the window size, for which I propose 15 ms.

 ### Wouldn't heavy pilots need bigger protectors, thus giving them an aerodynamic disadvantage?

 This might seem surprising, but heavier pilots don't actually need thicker protectors.
 They need a different protector material, like stiffer foams in the case of foam protectors.
 A protector certified for 50 - 60 kg could be equally thin as one certified for 100 - 120 kg.